antoniodalessio/domopaque/readme.md

-# An experimental building automation framework based on Raspberry PI, Arduino in nodejs server.
+# An experimental building automation framework based on Raspberry PI and Arduino in nodejs server.